-Colleges/Areas must certify the following statement in OPDRS and Academic Areas must enter HIRES approval number for academic appointments requiring Interim Provost and Executive Vice President approval, prior to initiating recruitment:
+Colleges/Areas must certify the following statement in OPDRS and Academic Areas must enter HIRES approval number for academic appointments requiring Provost and Executive Vice President approval, prior to initiating recruitment:

 I certify, in accordance with the President’s April 1, 2020, directive, the recruitment of this position is mission-critical and the required approval was received.

-Any faculty recruitment conducted outside of OPDRS must receive Interim Provost and Executive Vice President or Chancellor approval prior to initiating recruitment.
+Any faculty recruitment conducted outside of OPDRS must receive Provost and Executive Vice President or Chancellor approval prior to initiating recruitment.

 Frequently Asked Questions

-1. After I receive approval from the Interim Provost and Executive Vice President/Vice President/Chancellor to recruit for a position, do I follow standard HRS recruitment processes?
+1. After I receive approval from the Provost and Executive Vice President/Vice President/Chancellor to recruit for a position, do I follow standard HRS recruitment processes?

 Yes, the required approval allows the hiring department to proceed with the normal policies and procedures needed to accomplish this action.
 Classification/compensation review is still required by Human Resource Services (HRS) for classified and AP positions, prior to initiating a search/recruitment.